ArturSepp/QuantInvestStrats/README.md

 ## **Updates** <a name="updates"></a>

 ## **Installation** <a name="installation"></a>
-install using
+Install using
 ```python
 pip install qis
 ```
-upgrade using
+Upgrade using
 ```python
 pip install --upgrade qis
 ```

-close using
+Close using
 ```python
 git clone https://github.com/ArturSepp/QuantInvestStrats.git
 ```